benwalks/Lets-Build-Instagram-Free-Book/Chapter One/Chapter One.md

 Now let's fiddle with the image\_tag on our index view so that each image will link to the appropriate post!

-Combining image\_tag and link_to tags will be commonplace in your rails career, work out how to do it via google searches before cheating below.
+Combining image\_tag and link_to tags will be commonplace in your rails career, work out how to do it via Google searches before cheating below.

 ![YourTurnGoat](/Users/ben/Desktop/Lets Build Instagram Free Book/YourTurnGoat.png)
 ___